PostHog/posthog.com/contents/handbook/engineering/databases/event-ingestion.md

 ClickHouse is our main analytics backend.

-Instead of data being inserted directly into ClickHouse, it itself data from Kafka.
+Instead of data being inserted directly into ClickHouse, data is sent via Kafka to Clickhouse.
 This makes our ingestion pipeline more resilient towards outages.

 The following sections go more into depth in how this works exactly.